JBLanier/LazyWeather-for-iOS/README.md

 ## Important Note!

-If you plan on building the app from GitHub, keep in mind the  "key" method in LWDataFetcher.m returns an oudated/stub API key.
+If you plan on building the app from GitHub, keep in mind that the  "key" method in LWDataFetcher.m returns an oudated/stub API key.
 To get a working key for yourself, sign up for one (for free) from Dark Sky Forecast at https://developer.forecast.io/

 If you build without providing a working key, the app will crash!